ibrahimelgibran/UAS-HYBRIDV2/README.md

-# Ionic Movie Diary App
+# Ionic Movie Diary with Notes Simple App

 This app is built with **Ionic** and **Angular**.